mitsuhiko/super-secret-wsgi-replacement/webapi.rst

 =============================== =========================================
-``webapi.version``              The version of the webapp specification ``webapi.server_name``          The identifier of the server as unicode
+``webapi.version``              The version of the webapp specification ``webapi.compliance_level``     The server compliance level.
-                                string including a version identifier.
-``webapi.compliance_level``     The server compliance level.
 See the
                                 note below on server compliances for more information.